toras9000/kallithea-mirror/docs/installation.rst

         pip install --upgrade -e .
         python3 setup.py compile_catalog   # for translation of the UI

-You can now proceed to :ref:`setup`.
+You can now proceed to :ref:`install-front-end`.

 .. _installation-virtualenv: